This post may contain affiliate links. Read my full disclosure policy.

 It starts with the spices.
 You can use pre-ground spices, but using whole seeds will intensify and deepen the flavors of the Berbere.
 I use a mix of both.
 You can purchase Berbere at select stores, but truthfully where we live it’s a challenge to find.
-In Spokane, it is available at the Kitchen Engine, in the Flour Mill.
-The good thing is, it’s easy enough to make, and it’s fun.

 Use a mortar and pestle, or even a coffee grinder, to grind the seeds.

 Once the Berbere spice mix is done, start on the lentils.

 When the lentils are simmering, rub chicken thighs on all sides with kosher salt, pepper and Berbere Spice Mix.

 Heat a skillet with oil on medium-high heat and place thighs skin side down, searing until golden and crispy, about 6-8 minutes.
 Turn over and sear a few more minutes.
 Place in a hot oven until the internal temp reaches 165F.
 Serve over the Ethiopian Lentils and sprinkle with Italian parsley.

 Berbere Chicken and Lentils – a flavorful delicious Ethiopian recipe that features Berbere Spice.
 See notes for a vegan tofu option!

 - 1 cup French Green, OR Black lentils, OR Beluga Caviar lentils (do not use a split lentil)

 - 3 cups water